vikobi/Java-mySQL-demo/Solutions-EKS.md

 - id: "db_name", secret: "my-app-db"
 - id: "db_root_pass", secret: "secret-root-pass"

+# Set the correct values in Jenkins for following environment variables:
+- ECR_REPO_URL
+- CLUSTER_REGION

-# Create Jenkins pipeline using the Jenkinsfile in k8s-deployment folder to execute Jenkinsfile in k8s-deployment folder for your java-app project
+# Create Jenkins pipeline using the Jenkinsfile in this branch, in the root folder

+_Make sure the paths to the k8s manifest files in the "deploy" stage of the Jenkinsfile are all correct!!_

 ```